-The indenture under which the 2025 Notes were issued offers limited protection to holders of the 2025 Notes.
-The terms of the indenture and the 2025 Notes do not restrict our or any of our subsidiaries' ability to engage in, or otherwise be a party to, a variety of corporate transactions, circumstances or events that could have an adverse impact on investment in the 2025 Notes.
-In particular, the terms of the indenture and the 2025 Notes do not place any restrictions on our or our subsidiaries' ability to:
+The indenture under which the 2019 Notes and 2025 Notes were issued offers limited protection to their respective holders.
+The terms of the indenture and the 2019 Notes and 2025 Notes do not restrict our or any of our subsidiaries' ability to engage in, or otherwise be a party to, a variety of corporate transactions, circumstances or events that could have an adverse impact on an investment in the 2019 Notes and 2025 Notes.
+In particular, the terms of the indentures and the 2019 Notes and 2025 Notes do not place any restrictions on our or our subsidiaries' ability to:

-issue securities or otherwise incur additional indebtedness or other obligations, including (1) any indebtedness or other obligations that would be equal in right of payment to the 2025 Notes, (2) any indebtedness or other obligations that would be secured and therefore rank effectively senior in right of payment to the 2025 Notes to the extent of the values of the assets securing such debt, (3) indebtedness of ours that is guaranteed by one or more of our subsidiaries and which therefore would rank structurally senior to the 2025 Notes and (4) securities, indebtedness or other obligations issued or incurred by our subsidiaries that would be senior in right of payment to our equity interests in our subsidiaries and therefore would rank structurally senior in right of payment to the 2025 Notes with respect to the assets of our subsidiaries, in each case other than an incurrence of indebtedness or other obligation that would cause a violation of Section 18(a)(1)(A) as modified by Section 61(a)(1) of the 1940 Act or any successor provisions;

-- pay distributions on, or purchase or redeem or make any payments in respect of, capital stock or other securities ranking junior in right of payment to the 2025 Notes; - sell assets (other than certain limited restrictions on our ability to consolidate, merge or sell all or substantially all of our assets); - enter into transactions with affiliates; - create liens (including liens on the shares of our subsidiaries) or enter into sale and leaseback transactions; - make investments; or - create restrictions on the payment of distributions or other amounts to us from our subsidiaries.
+- issue securities or otherwise incur additional indebtedness or other obligations, including (1) any indebtedness or other obligations that would be equal in right of payment to the 2019 Notes and 2025 Notes, (2) any indebtedness or other obligations that would be secured and therefore rank effectively senior in right of payment to the 2019 Notes and 2025 Notes to the extent of the values of the assets securing such debt, (3) indebtedness of ours that is guaranteed by one or more of our subsidiaries and which therefore would rank structurally senior to the 2019 Notes and 2025 Notes and (4) securities, indebtedness or other obligations issued or incurred by our subsidiaries that would be senior in right of payment to our equity interests in our subsidiaries and therefore would rank structurally senior in right of payment to the assets of our subsidiaries, in each case other than an incurrence of indebtedness or other obligation that would cause a violation of Section 18(a)(1) (A) as modified by Section 61(a)(1) of the 1940 Act or any successor provisions; - pay distributions on, or purchase or redeem or make any payments in respect of, capital stock or other securities ranking junior in right of payment to the 2019 Notes and 2025 Notes; - sell assets (other than certain limited restrictions on our ability to consolidate, merge or sell all or substantially all of our assets); - enter into transactions with affiliates; - create liens (including liens on the shares of our subsidiaries) or enter into sale and leaseback transactions; - make investments; or - create restrictions on the payment of distributions or other amounts to us from our subsidiaries.